DeepSkyWorkflows/deepskyworkflows.github.io/_posts/2022-05-05-svbony-sv503-review.md

 1. Too short focal length for planetary imaging

 ## Conclusion

+> **New review**: be sure to check out my newer [William Optics Redcat 71 review](/william-optics-redcat-71-review) to see how the two scopes compare!

 I couldn't be happier that my larger scope was delayed, because I should have started with this one.
 It provides a lot of mileage for a very affordable price.
 It is solidly built, lightweight, and portable.
 The combination of field reducer and Barlow lens provide a wide range of focal lengths from 336mm - 800mm making it ideal for everything from starfields and asterisms to galaxies and nebulae.
 It is also my favorite telescope to image the moon with and pairs nicely with both my mirrorless camera and my dedicated astrophotography camera.